 Section 8 Programs may have policies that affect your tenancy when a landlord goes into foreclosure.
 Contact your Section 8 office when you get a foreclosure notice and ask for instructions.

-You should not move out before the end of your lease without getting permission in writing from your Section 8 office.
+Do not move out before the end of your lease without getting permission in writing from your Section 8 office.
 You could lose your Section 8 if you move early or without telling them.

 If you have a Section 8 lease, it is treated the same as term leases and month-to-month leases which are explained above.
 The new owner must honor your existing lease.
 After a foreclosure sale, the housing assistance payments (HAP) contract continues, and the new owner needs to follow the terms of the HAP contract.
 The new owner can’t end your Section 8 lease because it might help them sell the property.
 The new owner can give you a 90-day notice to move BUT only if they are planning to live in the home.